Journal Entry Agent

 Lock period and produce close certification All sub-ledgers reconciled, all manual JEs approved, materiality thresholds applied, intercompany matched - ready for CFO close certification?
 Human

-Sub-certification cascade required for SOX 302 + 906 CEO/CFO certifications on Form 10-Q / 10-K; UK Companies Act 2006 Sec.
-414 directors' approval of accounts; Agent prepares the dossier but final close-certification is an officer signature with personal liability under SOX 906 (criminal penalties for knowingly false certification)
+A subcertification cascade is required for the SOX 302 and 906 CEO/CFO certifications on Form 10-Q and 10-K, alongside the UK Companies Act 2006 Sec.
+414 directors' approval of accounts.
+The Agent prepares the dossier, but the final close-certification is an officer signature carrying personal liability under SOX 906, with criminal penalties for a knowingly false certification.

 Decision Record